 Want your Hot Ticket listed?
 Contact email@example.com.

-This article appears in the June 27, 2011, edition of National Journal Daily.
+This article appears in the June 27, 2011 edition of NJ Daily.